Proximity Sensor Working Principle | Inductive Proximity Sensor | Capacitive Proximity Sensor

 The inductive proximity sensor as seen in Figure 1 (a) is used to detect both ferrous metals that contain iron and can be magnetized and nonferrous metals such as what we use to conduct electricity and copper.
 Inductive proximity sensors operate under the electrical principle of magnetism when a fluctuating current induces the voltage in a target object.

-Inductive Proximity Switch
+Inductive Proximity Switch diagram

-Fig. 1 (a): Inductive Proximity Switch
+Figure 1 (a).
+Inductive Proximity Switch Diagram

 The inductive proximity sensor contains a certain type of solid-state control system.
 It contains an oscillator circuit that generates a high-frequency magnetic field.
 When the metal object enters the field, it disturbs the magnetic field, this disturbance results in a change of state in the high-frequency circuit.